FarronF/limerick-council-meetings/meetings/2023/09/21-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 20th July 2023.md

 (c) Disposal of former library building, Caherconlish, Co.
 Limerick.

-The reports as circulated, were noted by the Members.---
+The reports as circulated, were noted by the Members.
+---
 5. Planning, Environment and Place Making Directorate

 Local Authority Climate Action Plan